UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-operations.lagda.md

 ## Definition

-We define lifting operations to be sections of the diagonal pullback-hom map.
+We define lifting operations to be sections of the pullback-hom.

 ```agda
 module _